JasperFx/marten/docs/documents/hierarchies.md

         // _.Schema.For<ISmurf>().AddSubClassHierarchy();
         // this, however, will use the assembly
         // of type ISmurf to get all its' subclasses/implementations.
-        // In projects with many types, this approach will be undvisable.
+        // In projects with many types, this approach will be unadvisable.

         _.Connection(ConnectionSource.ConnectionString);
         _.AutoCreateSchemaObjects = AutoCreate.All;